pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 ```
 Let's analyse this code.
 The function, which is passed as an argument to the `setTimeout` function, will be executed 3s after the first loop iteration.
 This practically means that the value of the variable `i`, which is in its outer scope, will become `5` before its execution, because all 5 iterations will certainly be done within those 3 seconds.
 Then, it will be executed 5 times, 1 time for every iteration, and it will log `5` five times.

-In order to get the desired output, we will need to use the closure mechanism, so our code should look like this:
+In order to get the desired output, we will need to add a closure, so our code should look like this:

 ``` JavaScript
 for (var i = 0; i < 5; i++) {